+The overall climate of community life at Hampshire must be one of honesty, respect for the rights of all community members, and individual acceptance of responsibility.
 The houses have a process for addressing conduct issues in college residences.
-Consequences for the violation of the Norms for Community Living within the houses include fines, restitution, community service, warnings, room-choosing restrictions, house probation, and suspension from any particular residence.
+Consequences for the violation of the Norms for Community Living or Code of Conduct within the houses that may be imposed by residence life staff or the dean of students office include fines, restitution, community service, warnings, room-choosing restrictions, house probation, and suspension from any particular residence.
 In addressing conduct issues, members of the residence staff may take into consideration differences in population, culture, and structure among the houses.
-Residence Life staff may refer any particular case to the dean of students office, the Community Review Board, and/or the sexual offense services coordinator.
-In those instances where students come into conflict with the norms described above and are in disagreement with actions taken by house staff, an appeal may be made to the senior associate dean of students for residence life, or any of the Student Life deans if the senior associate dean is not able to hear the case.
-The overall climate of community life at Hampshire must be one of honesty, respect for the rights of all community members, and individual acceptance of responsibility.
-Failure to act in accordance with the standards of conduct outlined in this code will be treated as a failure of responsible community interaction and lead to disciplinary action.
+Residence life staff may refer any particular case to the dean of students office, the Community Review Board, and/or the sexual offense services coordinator.
+In those instances where students come into conflict with the Norms for Community Living or Code of Conduct as applied by residence life staff and are in disagreement with actions taken by residence life staff, an appeal may be made to the senior associate dean of students for residence life, or any of the student life deans if the senior associate dean is not able to hear the case in accordance with the House Sanctions Appeals process described below.
+Failure to act in accordance with the Norms for Community Living and Code of Conduct will be treated as a failure of responsible community interaction and may lead to disciplinary action.
+As noted above, any complaints or appeals relating to a violation of the Sexual Offense Policy and other violations of Norms of Community Living or the Code of Conduct that are alleged to have occurred as part of the same circumstances as the Sexual Offense Policy complaint shall proceed in accordance with Section III of this Chapter.